chrissearle/www_cso/source/blog/2011/10/02-Splitting_MKV_files_on_chapter_marks.html.md

 tags: mkv, mkvtoolsnix, mkvmerge, mkvinfo, matroska
 ---

+**Update - 2014-04-16**

+As pointed out in the comments below - mkvmerge --split now has a chapters option

+   mkvmerge -o output.mkv --split chapters:1,3,5 testfile.mkv

+**Original post**

+The original post shows how to do timecode based splitting which may still be useful for people:

 I had the need to split some mkv (matroska video) files on chapter marks.

 I'd normally use handbrake for this - split and encode.
 But I didn't really want to reencode each time.